roberthoward/manager-README/README.md

 I urge you to hold me accountable to my promises, and to call out anything that might be missing from this document.
 Without your guidance, I will not be able to improve as a manager and leader.

 Having been inspired by various posts on the importance of transparency, communication and openness from the leadership side of engineering, I’ve decided to kick things off here with a living document to aid development of our relationship.
+An accompanying PowerPoint deck is also available for [review here](https://trten-my.sharepoint.com/:p:/g/personal/rob_howard_thomsonreuters_com/ETbwKYE_TBtLsVHv48-vNPYBQ9wFxTkoTe7Oc8VZgamssA?e=DGWpJB).

 # First off, welcome!